Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_integrate_cli_api.md

 ## Remove a product

-Before an active product can be deleted its state must first transition to `deprecated` and then to `archived`.
+Before an active product can be deleted, its state must first transition to `deprecated` and then to `archived`.

-### Changing a product state
+### Change a product state

 To change the state of a product named `petstore`, run the following commands to get the product details from the API Server and change the `state` field in the result.
 The modified result is written to file and this file is applied to the resource as its state is changed: